AvolitesLtd/TitanManual/docs/timelines.md

 Table view
 ------------------

-You can switch the Timeline View to a table version which shows details for each trigger in time order, in the same format as a cue list.
+Using the \{Open Table View\} context menu button, you can open the timeline as a **table** which shows details for each trigger in time order, in the same format as a cue list.
 Buttons down the left hand side allow you to filter which tracks are shown in the list.
 See [Table View](./timelines/running-and-editing-timelines.md#table-view).

 ![Timeline table view](/docs/images/Timeline-Table-View.png)

+- You can show both the Timeline Table View and the graphical Timeline View at the same time.